Romanian philosophy: The School of Paltinis

-Constantin Noica was in a continuous search for the gifted young philosophers, which he discovered and trained.
-Among these (at that time) young men, there are several which have manifested themselves in the philosophical and literary, or rather literary-philosophical Romanian environment.
-Such are Gabriel Liiceanu (b.
+Constantin Noica discovered and trained younger philosophers such as Gabriel Liiceanu (b.
 1942), Andrei Pleșu (b.
 1948), Sorin Vieru (b.
 1933), Andrei Cornea (b.
 1952), Vasile Dem.
 Zamfirescu, Alexandru Surdu (b.
 1938) and Corneliu Mircea.

-Gabriel Liiceanu grew to prominence after he published The Păltiniș Diary, where he described his paideic adventure under Noica's guidance.
-It was also the book that transformed Noica into a sort of philosophical star.
-The Diary is perhaps the most influent Romanian philosophical publication of the late 1980s, initiating a fascination of younger generations with Păltiniș, and encouraging the study ancient Greek, Latin and German as prerequisites for the serious study of philosophy.
-Liiceanu's own philosophical project initially centered around the idea of "limit", and he therefore called his hermeneutic inquiry into the nature and history of this concept "peratology" (from the Greek peras = limit).
+Gabriel Liiceanu published The Păltiniș Diary, where he described his paideic adventure under Noica's guidance.
+Liiceanu's philosophical project initially centered around the idea of "limit", and he therefore called his hermeneutic inquiry into the nature and history of this concept "peratology" (from the Greek peras = limit).
 This program initiated with The Tragic.
 A Phenomenology of Limit and Overcoming, his PhD thesis, where he lays much accent on Nietzsche, and accomplished with On Limit, the final and more general expression of his peratology.
 On Limit touches on various topics such as of liberty, destiny, responsibility, encounter with the other, in a framework basically Heideggerian.
 Liiceanu also accomplished the translation of Heidegger into Romanian.

-Andrei Pleșu was first known as an art historian, but also as a subtle philosopher.
-He avows being more interested in the "light" side of philosophy, as he had a "respectful antipathy" towards Aristotle, and considered that he had absolutely no use for Hegel.
+Andrei Pleșu was first known as an art historian.
+He avowed being more interested in the "light" side of philosophy, as he had a "respectful antipathy" towards Aristotle, and considered that he had absolutely no use for Hegel.
 He oriented himself toward ethics and the philosophy of religion.
 His focal idea is that of the "interval", the in-between of existence, as a space of itinerancy.
 Plesu wrote one of the very few Romanian treatises of ethics, Minima Moralia, which is subtitled "an ethics of the interval".
 It begins by affirming that only the man in the condition of itinerancy has moral competence, needing to make choices at every step of the way.
 Thus, true ethics is not a major one of the great problems and puzzles, but a minor ethics of the quotidian life and of ordinary situations.
 Further on, he explored the theme of the interval in his On Angels, a book of angelology, arising at the intersection between metaphysics and the philosophy of religion.
 In this book, the entities called angels are analysed as a cases of "beings of the interval".
 The entire exercise has thus the secondary value of ontology of the interval.